ad-si/dotfiles/README.md

 1. Set "Page zoom" to 90%

 Installed extensions should then include
-Midnight Lizard, Automatric Metric Conversion, …
+Midnight Lizard, Automatic Metric Conversion, …

 ### Firefox